-The Stanford AI Lab cluster is a combination of 8 groups of machines, the Gorgon, Dag, Deep, Visionlab, NLP(Jude), Jag(Jagupard), John, Ladon, CVGL and Atlas.
-Altogether, these systems currently provide 3232 processor cores and 17.6TB of memory.
-The cluster is accessed through a batch queue system that coordinates all jobs running on the cluster.
-The nodes should not be accessed directly, as the scheduler will allocate CPUs exclusively to each job.
+The Stanford AI Lab cluster aggregates research compute nodes from various groups within the lab and control them via a central batch queueing system that coordinates all jobs running on the cluster.
+The nodes should not be accessed directly, as the scheduler will allocate resources such as CPU, Memory and GPU exclusively to each job.

 Once you have access to use the cluster, you can submit, monitor, and cancel jobs from the headnode, sc.stanford.edu or via its web-based dashboard at http://sc.stanford.edu.
 This machine should not be used for any compute-intensive work, however you can get a shell on a compute node simply by starting an interactive job.

-If you encounter any problems using the cluster, please send a request on http://support.cs.stanford.edu and be as specific as you can when describing your issue.
+If you encounter any problems using the cluster, please send us a request via http://support.cs.stanford.edu and be as specific as you can when describing your issue.

-To gain access to the cluster, please submit and request via http://support.cs.stanford.edu and state the following: (i) your CS login ID, (ii) preferred email, (iii) name of professor you're working with to http://support.cs.stanford.edu.
+To gain access to the cluster, please submit and request via http://support.cs.stanford.edu and state the following: (i) your CS login ID, (iii) name of professor you're working with (and put him under cc on the form)

 If we have any trouble with your job, we will try to get in touch with you but we reserve the right to kill your jobs at any time.